GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Related Work

 \textbf{Desnowing:} In DesnowNet~\cite{liu2018desnownet}, translucency and residual generation modules were employed to restore image details.
 Li \etal \cite{li2019stacked} proposed a stacked dense network with a multi-scale structure.
 Chen \etal \cite{chen2020jstasr} introduced a desnowing method called JSTASR, which is specifically developed for size- and transparency-aware snow removal.
 They used a joint scale and transparency-aware adversarial loss to improve the quality of the desnowed images.
 Li \etal \cite{li2020all} adopted the network architecture search technique to obtain excellent results.
 Zhang \etal \cite{zhang2021deep} proposed a dense multi-scale desnowing network that incorporates learned semantic and geometric priors.
 More recently, some works~\cite{chen2022snowformer,zhang2022desnowformer} have explored the transformer architecture and further improved the performance.

-\textbf{Multi-Weather Restoration:} Beyond the above task-specific image restoration methods, recent works~\cite{li2020all,valanarasu2022transweather,li2022all} attempt to address multi-weather restoration in a single architecture.
+\textbf{Multi-weather restoration:} Beyond the above task-specific image restoration methods, recent works~\cite{li2020all,valanarasu2022transweather,li2022all} attempt to address multi-weather restoration in a single architecture.
 Li \etal \cite{li2020all} proposed All-in-One networks with a multi-encoder and decoder structure to restore adverse multi-weather degraded images.
 Specifically, they adopt separate encoders for different weather degradations and resort to neural architecture search to seek the best task-specific encoder.
 In \cite{li2022all}, All-in-one restoration network consists of a contrastive degraded encoder and a degradation-guided restoration network.
 Valanarasu \etal \cite{valanarasu2022transweather} proposed an end-to-end multi-weather image restoration model named TransWeather that achieves high performance on multi-weather restoration.
 The core insights in TransWeather are the intra-path transformer block and transformer decoder with learnable weather-type embeddings.
-In addition, there are general image restoration methods (\eg MPRNet~\cite{zamir2021multi}, MAXIM~\cite{tu2022maxim}) that have also been successful in addressing a range of adverse weather conditions.
+In this paper, our work aligns with this direction and focuses on designing a general model to address the multi-weather restoration problem.
+In addition, there are methods aimed at designing effective network architecture for image restoration.
+For example, MPRNet~\cite{zamir2021multi} and MAXIM~\cite{tu2022maxim} are general image restoration methods that have also been successful in addressing a range of adverse weather conditions.
+MIMOUNet~\cite{cho2021rethinking} adopts an encoder-decoder-based U-shaped network with multi-input and multi-output to achieve image deblurring.
+In our method, we employ the coarse-to-fine strategy to the transformer network in the grid structure for image restoration under adverse weather conditions.